bvoelker373/GEE_Timeseries_SAR_ChangeDetection/README.md

 Next, this change detection process is repeated by moving the detection window and the dates of the stacks forward by a set amount of time.
 The result is a time series, for each cell, of percent area cover by pixels over the 99th percentile value.

-Finally, for each time series, peak detection is applied to find points where the time series had a sharp increase, which corresponds to a time when the intensity ratio rises noticably.
+Finally, for each time series, peak detection is applied to find points where the time series had a sharp increase, meaning the intensity ratio rises from a change on the ground.
 For efficiency, repeat detections from the same event are ignored and a baseline percent pixel threshold is applied to avoid false detections from random noise.
 A list of all cells with detections, and the date of detections, is recorded.
 This list is used to generate an optical satellite image of the area before/after the event, and the average NDVI of the area before/after the event.

 # How to use